1. CALIBER [Yield]

 Borrowers use hardware as collateral without disrupting operations

-RWA tokenization often locks the asset away in trusts or SPVs, limiting biz use
+RWA tokenization often locks the asset away, limiting biz use

 Default Process